opnsense/docs/source/manual/how-tos/lan_bridge.rst

 **Step Two**
 -----------------
 Create the bridge itself.
-Select Interfaces->Other Types->Bridge and ADD a new bridge.
+Select :menuselection:`Interfaces --> Other Types --> Bridge` and ADD a new bridge.
 Select from the member interfaces the unused interfaces you wish to add to the bridge, OPT2,OPT3 etc.

 .. image:: images/lan_bridge_1.png